NigelDK/Mini-Shell/README.md

 Validated on 13-05-2021.

-The objective of this project is to create a simple shell.
+The objective of this project was to create a simple shell.

 - With the Makefile you will compile the program called "minishell".
 - Our minishell has: